Actively Recruiting

 You may qualify if you...

-• Patients with anisometropic amblyopia, strabismic amblyopia or both
+• Patients with anisometropic amblyopia, strabismic amblyopia, or both

 • Patients without previous amblyopia treatment

-• Patients with previous strabismus surgery or use of their best corrected visual acuity glasses for at least 1 month
+• Patients with previous strabismus surgery or use of best corrected visual acuity glasses for at least 1 month

 • Birth at term gestational age